hardwario/bc-website/README.md

 ## License

-This project is licensed under the [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) - see the [LICENSE](LICENSE) file for details.

 ---